Karl Koller (general): World War II

 Although Koller supported Göring against the Heer and the Kriegsmarine, he was one of Göring's harshest critics and wrote that "one had the feeling that he [Göring] had no interest in bringing about an atmosphere of smooth cooperation, that he was almost afraid that this would lead to the establishment of a phalanx against himself.

-Koller was in Hitler's Führerbunker in Berlin on April 20, 1945 to attend the dictator's final birthday.
+Koller was in Hitler's Führerbunker in Berlin on 20 April 1945 to attend the dictator's final birthday.
 Although several high-ranking leaders abandoned the city that night, Koller remained behind to represent the Luftwaffe in nearby Werder (Havel).
 Göring did not acknowledge the Chief of Staff's salute as he left.
 Koller was represented within the bunker by General Eckhard Christian.
 Hitler ordered Koller to send his remaining planes and airmen to assist in Felix Steiner's relief of Berlin and explained, "Any commander who holds back his forces will forfeit his life in five hours.
 You yourself will guarantee with your head that the last man is thrown in".
 With few troops remaining to him, Steiner was unable to come to the city's defence.

-After Alfred Jodl told Koller that Hitler had decided to commit suicide, the Luftwaffe general flew to Obersalzberg at 3:30 a.m. on April 23 to inform Göring in person.
+After Alfred Jodl told Koller that Hitler had decided to commit suicide, the Luftwaffe general flew to Obersalzberg at 3:30 a.m. on 23 April to inform Göring in person.
 In the ensuing power struggle between the Nazi leaders as Hitler's mental state declined, Martin Bormann sent SS troops to place Göring, Koller and Hans Lammers under house arrest at Obersalzberg.
 Göring dissuaded the SS men from their mission and travelled with him to his castle at Mauterndorf.
-Koller, who was free at Berchtesgaden, convinced Göring to meet him at Castle Fischhorn at Zell am See, where the US Army took them into custody on May 7.
+Koller, who was free at Berchtesgaden, convinced Göring to meet him at Castle Fischhorn at Zell am See, where the US Army took them into custody on 7 May.

 Post-war

 After the war ended, Koller was imprisoned by the British at Oxford; Charles Lindbergh visited him during this time.
 Koller was released in December 1947 and returned to Bavaria.
 In 1949 he published his wartime shorthand diary as the memoir Der letzte Monat (The Last Month, Mannheim), which provided information about Hitler's last days during the Battle of Berlin.
 Koller also served as the chairman of the Verband Deutscher Soldaten in Bayern.
-He died in his hometown of Glonn.